RichieRob/PredictionPerpsDocs/docs/FullReadMe/Accounting/SyntheticLiquidity/SyntheticPrinciples.md

 USDCSpent >= -layoffset - maxTilt

 ## Further Reading
 The synthetic principles are founding principles for the development of synthetic liquidity within the prediction perps ledger.
-For discussion about there implementation start with [**Synthetic Overview**](./SyntheticOverview.md)
+For discussion about their implementation start with [**Synthetic Overview**](./SyntheticOverview.md)